Overview of connectors for canvas apps

 All standard connectors

-Standard connectors do not require special licensing.
+Standard connectors don't require special licensing.
 For more information, see Power Apps Plans.

 Security and types of authentication